The Morning Show (American TV series): Development

 On November 8, 2017, it was announced that Apple had given the production a series order consisting of two seasons of ten episodes apiece.
 The series was set to be executive produced by Jennifer Aniston, Reese Witherspoon, Jay Carson, and Michael Ellenberg.
 Carson was expected to act as a writer and showrunner for the series as well.
 Production companies involved with the series were slated to consist of Media Res, Echo Films, and Hello Sunshine.
 On April 4, 2018, it was announced that Carson had departed the production over creative differences.
 He was replaced as executive producer and showrunner by Kerry Ehrin.
 On July 11, 2018, it was reported that Mimi Leder would serve as a director and executive producer for the series.
 On October 23, 2018, it was reported that Kristin Hahn and Lauren Levy Neustadter would serve as additional executive producers for the series.

 On June 22, 2020, Aniston revealed in a Variety interview with Lisa Kudrow that the show's development began prior to the Me Too movement, but was ultimately reworked to include and partially focus on it.

 The show cost $15 million per episode, with Aniston and Witherspoon each earning $2 million per episode, not including producing fees and ownership points.
 On January 10, 2022, Apple renewed the series for a third season.

+On May 1, 2023, Apple renewed the series for a fourth season.

+Ahead of the launch of the fourth season, Apple confirmed a fifth season had been commissioned on September 16, 2025.